Dumbbell Rear Delt Fly: How To Do, Muscle Worked, Tips

 Head Supported Rear Dumbbell Fly

-2. Hold a dumbbell in each hand, bend at the hips and rest your forehead on the edge of the bench.
+2. Next, grab a dumbbell in each hand, bend at the hips, and rest your forehead on the edge of the bench.

-3. The back should be straight and your arms should be hanging in front of you, with your palms facing inwards.
+3. Make sure your back is straight, and let your arms hang in front of you with your palms facing inward.

-4. Keep your elbows slightly bent and raise both arms to the sides until the dumbbells are the same height as your shoulders.
+4. Now, bend your elbows slightly and lift both arms out to the sides until the dumbbells align with your shoulders.

-5. Hold for a count of two and then slowly lower the dumbbells to the starting position in a controlled manner.
+5. Hold that position for a couple of seconds, then slowly lower the dumbbell back down to the starting position.

 4. Side-Lying Rear Delt Dumbbell Fly